 segment_type field naming the layout region it came from.
 The parser recognizes the types listed below, divided into text elements (regions whose meaning lives in their characters and structure) and visual elements (regions whose meaning lives in their layout, image content, or rendered form).
-Two of them (KeyValuePair and Signature) only appear when you submit with layout_analysis=advanced_layout_detection.

 All segments share the same core fields: bbox, confidence, content, markdown, html, ocr, and location metadata.
 What changes by type is what those fields contain, and a couple of types omit specific fields entirely.
 The sections below show a real response sample for each type.